|

 posted 12-26-2012 11:23 AM

-quote: Originally posted by Jurvetson: so that leaves Buzz Aldrin and his data clip in a unique position....
-Or am I missing something?
+quote: Originally posted by Jurvetson: ...so that leaves Buzz Aldrin and his data clip in a unique position or am I missing something?

-Steve, While it's a great item I'm not sure I entirely follow your definition of 'hardware' as applied to this clip versus other items of flown memorabilia returned from Eagle.The data clip was never an integral piece of the Lunar Module, just a piece of equipment stowed there for use by the crew.
-I don't see the real difference between the clip and the flight plans, etc. that it was intended to hold in place, unless it's the fact that the clip is made of metal.
-But in that respect metal items of equipment used by the crew should also count as 'hardware', e.g. the LM spoon stowed for Aldrin's use in the LM at launch.
-That too was 'officially' scheduled to be left behind on the LEM rather than returned as a souvenir. |
+Steve, while it's a great item, I'm not sure I entirely follow your definition of "hardware" as applied to this clip versus other items of flown memorabilia returned from Eagle.The data clip was never an integral piece of the lunar module, just a piece of equipment stowed there for use by the crew.
+I don't see the real difference between the clip and the flight plans (and other items) that it was intended to hold in place, unless it's the fact that the clip is made of metal.
+But in that respect metal items of equipment used by the crew should also count as "hardware," e.g. the LM spoon stowed for Aldrin's use in the LM at launch.
+That too was "officially" scheduled to be left behind on the LM rather than returned as a souvenir. |

 |